Louis Edward Gelineau: Retirement and legacy

-On November 9, 2021, a Providence grand jury indicted James Silva, a diocese priest, on 11 counts of sexual assault between 1989 and 1990.
+In November 2021, a Providence grand jury indicted Reverend James Silva on 11 counts of sexual assault between 1989 and 1990.
 The Providence Journal article mentioned a 1980 lawsuit against Gelineau from parents of a boy in Burrillville, Rhode Island, who claimed Silva assaulted him.
-Gélineau then transferred Silva to St. Lucy's parish in Middletown, Rhode Island, without notifying that parish or the authorities.
+Gélineau had then transferred Silva to St. Lucy's Parish in Middletown, Rhode Island, without notifying that parish or the authorities.
 When informed that Silva had molested a child at St. Lucy's, Gélineau's response was “Oh, no. Not again!"

+Gelineau died at the St. Antoine Residence in North Smithfield, Rhode Island, on November 7, 2024, at the age of 96.